BlueHorn07/Equirectangular-rotate/README.md

 ![](testbench/x180.png)

 ## Performance
-On my computer it tooks 1.9 sec, for height 512, width 1024 Equirectangular Image.
+On my computer, it took 1.9 sec, for height 512, width 1024 Equirectangular Image.